SETTING UP YOUR WEDDING WEBSITE

 Use this field to indicate which guests are formally invited as a pair — whether they’re a married couple, partners, or known significant others.
 This helps with a variety of event logistics like seating charts, excursion planning and transportation schedules.

-If two guests are invited as a pair, assign both the same Pair ID (for example: P1, P2, P3, etc.)
+If two guests are invited as a pair, assign both the same P1 Pair ID

 If there are multiple guest pairs within the same group, assign each pair a unique Pair ID (P1, P2, etc.).
 This is uncommon but can apply in certain family or travel situations.